<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 3. Strong enrollment teams set SMART goals.

-Set goals that are SMART: Specific – Target a specific area for improvement.
+Set SMART goals: Specific – Target a specific area for improvement.
 For example, yield rates and academic profile or internal process enhancements and intracampus communication.
 Measurable – Quantify or at least suggest an indicator of progress with specific timelines.
 Assignable – Empower someone to take it on as lead.
 Realistic – State what results can realistically be achieved, given available resources.
 Be mindful of the difference between “To Do’s” and actual goals.
 Goals go beyond “To Do’s” as they have specific expectations attached to them.
 Trackable – Specify by when the result(s) can/need to/should be achieved.
-Open ended goals are ineffective and typically reinforce procrastination.
+Open-ended goals are ineffective and typically reinforce procrastination.

 4. Strong enrollment teams celebrate EVERYTHING!